Get in touch

 Intent

-As a Lincoln based school, we are perfectly located to examine the vast array of local heritage available to us from the dinosaurs, to the Romans, and WW1 to the present day.
-History at Sir Francis Hill intends to instil a well-rounded knowledge of the past and develop critical skills so children can analyse the present.
+As a Lincoln based school, we are perfectly located to examine the vast array of local heritage available to us: from the dinosaurs to the Romans, WWI, and WWII, to the present day.
+Through this local connection, History at Sir Francis Hill intends to instil a well-rounded knowledge of the past and develop critical skills so children can analyse the present.
+History is not just facts.
+It has its own distinct set of skills and concepts that must be taught to give children a ‘coherent knowledge and understanding of Britain’s past and that of the wider world’.

 History at Sir Francis Hill aims to be ambitious and motivating in teaching the History programme of study in the National Curriculum.
 Through a programme of engaging activities, trips, visitors, and locally accessible resources and artefacts, we aim to give all students an opportunity to question, analyse, and understand the past.